 Can be either in the phone or in a connected wearable.
 If you want to track motion using a wearable, see Smartwatch and Wearables.

 Our invention — the sonar — uses your phone’s speaker and microphone to sense movement in the near surroundings.
 Can be used only on the phone.
 Can detect breath rate in ideal conditions.
 Read more about Sonar.

 Passive infrared sensor is mounted on the Sleep Phaser and can detect breath rate in addition to coarse movement.

 See How to track sleep for details on optimal setup of your sensor in the bedroom for best results.

 Sonar brings contact-less motion tracking.
 No more need for a device attached to your wrist or in the bed.

-During tracking with sonar the phone produces ultrasonic signal (which cannot be heart by most).
-Even tiny movements distort the reflected signal which allows as to track them when we record them with the microphone.
+During tracking with sonar the phone produces ultrasonic signal (which cannot be heard by most).
+Even tiny movements distort the reflected signal which allows us to track them when we record them with the microphone.

 On many devices Sonar tracking is so precise we are even able to track your abdominal movements and display your Breath-rate in the sleep graph.

 |Sonar won’t work with connected headphones.|

 The sonar sensor might not work on Android 11, when the tracking is started automatically due to changes in the permissions - apps running in the background cannot ask for the mic.